trimstray/nginx-admins-handbook/doc/RULES.md

   > Remember that regardless of SSL parameters you are able to use multiple SSL certificates on the same `listen` directive (IP address).

-  > For sharing a single IP address between several HTTPS servers in my opinion you should use one SSL config (e.g. protocols, ciphers, curves).
+  > In my opinion, for sharing a single IP address between several HTTPS servers you should use one SSL config (e.g. protocols, ciphers, curves).
 It's to prevent mistakes and configuration mismatch.

   > Also remember about configuration for default server.
 It's important because if none of the listen directives have the `default_server` parameter then the first server in your configuration will be default server.
 So you should use only one SSL setup with several names on the same IP address.